 provide the applicant’s reconciliation account balance for the relevant network section for the nomination day on which the application for transfer was made under paragraph (a).

-AEMO must provide the reports requested under paragraph (d)(i) and clause 31.18(4)(b) respectively within 2 business days.
+AEMO must provide the reports requested under paragraphs (d)(i) and (d)(ii) respectively within 2 business days.

 Within 2 business days of receiving the reports under paragraph (e), AEMO must notify the applicant either: